IoT in manufacturing:

 Focusing on a single application

-Unlike many other technology implementations, IoT systems can prove truly efficient only when applied in multiple use cases.
-In other words, it’s better to implement many IoT tools than pick the most potent technology and focus solely on it.
-Importantly, this doesn’t mean that you need to implement all possible IoT use cases at once but to take a holistic approach.
+Unlike many other technologies, industrial IoT systems can prove truly efficient only when applied for multiple use cases.
+In other words, it’s better to implement many IoT tools than pick the most promising technology and focus solely on it.
+Importantly, this doesn’t mean that you need to implement all possible IoT use cases at once but instead, you can take a step-by-step approach.

 Lack of change management